Gabriel-Coding-1k95/financial-sentiment-tool/README.md

-Financial Sentiment Analysis Tool
+-Financial Sentiment Analysis Tool-
 Automated insights from financial news to support smarter investment decisions

-About the Project
+-About the Project-
 This tool was designed to address a common challenge in finance: the overwhelming volume of daily news and the difficulty of extracting actionable insights quickly.
 By automating sentiment analysis and quality scoring, it helps analysts focus on what matters—making informed decisions faster.

-Why It Matters
+-Why It Matters-
 Financial analysts often spend 3–4 hours a day reviewing hundreds of articles.
 This manual process is:

-Slow and hard to scale
+-Slow and hard to scale-
 Subjective, leading to inconsistent interpretations Risk-prone, with critical signals buried in noise
 This project reduces that time to under 30 minutes while improving consistency and surfacing high-priority risks.

-What It Does
+-What It Does-
 Collects financial news via APIs
 Classifies sentiment (positive, negative, neutral) using finance-specific models Scores article quality to highlight actionable insights